 Values: Lake Turkana, known as the Jade Sea, exists in a barren landscape in the semi-desert environment of northern Kenya.
-The three National Parks (Sibiloi, Central and Southern Islands) are a stopover for migrant waterfowl and are major breeding grounds for the Nile crocodile and provide an outstanding laboratory for the study of plant and animal communities.
+The three Lake Turkana National Parks (Sibiloi, Central and Southern Islands) are a stopover for migrant waterfowl and are major breeding grounds for the Nile crocodile and provide an outstanding laboratory for the study of plant and animal communities.
 Sibiloi National park protects the Koobi Fora fossil deposits which are rich in pre-human, mammalian, molluscan and other fossil remains and have contributed more to the understanding of Quaternary Palaeo-environments than any other site on the continent.

 Fossil Deposits: Fossil deposits at Koobi Fora (in Sibiloi National Park) include pre-human, mammalian, molluscan and other fossils that have contributed more to the understanding of human ancestry and palaeo-environments than any other site in Africa.
 The fossil remains include a petrified forest thought to have grown seven million years ago (when the area was much wetter than it is today), together with a great diversity of extinct fauna including giant tortoise, crocodile, behemoth mammoth, rhinos, otters and hippos.
 The complexity of the fossil record enables the reconstruction of palaeo-environments dating back four million years.
 Five species of hominid fossil have been discovered including the earliest of the australopithecines, Australopithecus anamensis, estimated to be 3.8-4.2 million years old.

 Complex of recent geological processes: Lake Turkana is Africa’s fourth largest lake and the most saline of them.
 It is situated in a semi-desert environment, characterized by recent volcanic, erosional and sedimentary land forms.
 The area’s main geological features stem from the Pliocene and Holocene periods (from four million to 10,000 years ago).
-The world heritage property (1,615 km2) covers three separate National Parks – Sibiloi (on the eastern shores of the lake), Central and South Islands, together with an aquatic zone stretching 1 km into the lake.
+The Lake Turkana National Parks world heritage site (1,615 km2) covers three separate National Parks – Sibiloi (on the eastern shores of the lake), Central and South Islands, together with an aquatic zone stretching 1 km into the lake.
 These three areas encompass this diversity of geological features, including extensive sedimentary deposits, volcanic features and geological faulting.

 Diversity of aquatic and lakeshore habitats in a semi-desert environment: The parks include a great diversity of aquatic, shoreline and semi-desert terrestrial habitats.
 The waters of the lake are 2.5 times saltier than the normal maximum limit of drinking water, but it is drinkable and supports a diversity of freshwater fish species and, where suitable muddy substrate exists, beds of submerged aquatic macrophytes (Potamogeton pectinatus) and shoreline grasses.
 The lakeshore substrates vary from rock to pebble, sand and mud, while terrestrial habitats include Acacia savannas, Commiphora bushlands, grassy plains, rocky ridges and groves of desert date and doum palms.